JGCRI/pygcam/pygcam/doc/runProject.md

 defines a series of steps that calls setup scripts, runs GCAM, runs a set of XML batch queries, computes differences between policy and baseline scenarios, and plots the differences.

-Steps are sorted by their integer sequence number.
-By definition, steps with the same sequence number are order independent; they can run in any order.

 Steps can be defined in the `<defaults>` section, in which case they apply to all projects.
 Projects, however, can add, delete, or redefine steps.
 To redefine a step,